clue/reactphp-block/README.md

 If a $timeout is given and the promise is still pending once the timeout triggers, this will `cancel()` the promise and throw a `TimeoutException`.
+This implies that if you pass a really small (or negative) value, it will still start a timer and will thus trigger at the earliest possible time in the future.

 #### awaitAny()